motifmarkets/motif-core/etc/motif-core.api.md

     ShortSell = 0,
     // (undocumented)
     ShortSellExempt = 1
 }

+// Warning: (ae-missing-release-tag) "OrderShortSellTypeIdCorrectnessTableGridValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class OrderShortSellTypeIdCorrectnessTableGridValue extends EnumCorrectnessTableGridValue {
+    constructor();
+}

 // Warning: (ae-missing-release-tag) "OrderSide" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)